Flashlight: Formats and specialized designs

 Inspection flashlights have permanently mounted light guides containing optical fibers or plastic rods.
-Another style has a lamp mounted at the end of a flexible cable, or a semirigid or articulated probe.
+Another style has a lamp mounted at the end of a flexible cable, or a semi rigid or articulated probe.
 Such lamps are used for inspection inside tanks, or inside structures such as aircraft.
 Where used for inspecting the interior of tanks containing flammable liquids, the inspection lights may also be rated as flame-proof (explosion-proof) so that they cannot ignite liquids or vapors.

 Otoscopes and ophthalmoscopes are medical instruments that combine a hand-held light source and magnifying lenses for examination of the ear canal and eyes, respectively.

 Aboard naval ships, battle lanterns may be used as emergency portable lighting.
 Installed in major compartments of the ship, a battle lantern can be detached from its mounting and used as portable lighting in the event primary lighting is out of service.
 Battle lanterns may use either incandescent or LED lamps and may have either disposable primary or rechargeable batteries.

 Many flashlights are cylindrical in design, with the lamp assembly attached to one end.
 However, early designs came in a variety of other shapes.
 Some resembled candlesticks, with a bulb mounted at the top of a battery tube fixed to a flat base, with a handle.
 Many resembled lanterns, consisting of a battery box with a handle and the lamp and reflector attached to the front.
 Electric lanterns are used for lighting the broad area immediately around the lantern, as opposed to forming a narrow beam; they can be set down on a level surface or attached to supports.
 Some electric lanterns use miniature fluorescent lamps for higher efficiency than incandescent bulbs.
 Portable hand-held electric spotlights can provide larger reflectors and lamps and more powerful batteries than tubular flashlights meant to fit in a pocket.